hcpctl

 Command Overview:

-hcpctl↴hcpctl get↴hcpctl get org↴hcpctl get prj↴hcpctl get ws↴hcpctl get oc↴hcpctl get run↴hcpctl get team↴hcpctl get org-member↴hcpctl delete↴hcpctl delete org-member↴hcpctl purge↴hcpctl purge state↴hcpctl purge run↴hcpctl logs↴hcpctl watch↴hcpctl watch ws↴hcpctl invite↴hcpctl update↴
+hcpctl↴hcpctl get↴hcpctl get org↴hcpctl get prj↴hcpctl get ws↴hcpctl get oc↴hcpctl get run↴hcpctl get team↴hcpctl get org-member↴hcpctl get team-access↴hcpctl get tag↴hcpctl get tag ws↴hcpctl get tag prj↴hcpctl delete↴hcpctl delete org-member↴hcpctl delete tag↴hcpctl delete tag ws↴hcpctl delete tag prj↴hcpctl purge↴hcpctl purge state↴hcpctl purge run↴hcpctl download↴hcpctl download config↴hcpctl logs↴hcpctl watch↴hcpctl watch ws↴hcpctl invite↴hcpctl set↴hcpctl set ws↴hcpctl set tag↴hcpctl set tag ws↴hcpctl set tag prj↴hcpctl config↴hcpctl config set-context↴hcpctl config use-context↴hcpctl config get-contexts↴hcpctl config current-context↴hcpctl config delete-context↴hcpctl config view↴hcpctl update↴

 hcpctl